-for an average of up to and incl.
-1.5

-for an average from 1.6 up to and incl.
-2.5

-for an average from 2.6 up to and incl.
-3.5

-for an average from 3.6 up to and incl.
-4.0

-for an average of 4.1 and above
+- for an average of up to and incl.
+1.5 = very good - for an average from 1.6 up to and incl.
+2.5 = good - for an average from 2.6 up to and incl.
+3.5 = satisfactory - for an average from 3.6 up to and incl.
+4.0 = sufficient for an average of 4.1 and above = not sufficient

-- (5) For the Master's examination, an overall grade is formed.
-This consists of the arithmetic mean of the module grades, weighted by credit points, and the overall grade of the Master's thesis including the colloquium in accordance with § 19 subparagraph 11.
-The Master's thesis including the colloquium is, for this calculation, weighted with 60 credit points instead of 30.
-Sub-paragraph 4 clauses 2 and 4 apply accordingly. - (6) Apart from the grade based on the German scale of 1-5, in addition to the over-all grade an ECTS ranking is given according to the following EU-standardized ECTS evaluation scale:
+(5) For the Master's examination, an overall grade is formed.
+This consists of the arithmetic mean of the module grades, weighted by credit points, and the overall grade of the Master's thesis including the colloquium in accordance with § 19 sub-paragraph 11.
+Sub-paragraph 4 clauses 2 and 4 apply accordingly.

+(6) Apart from the grade based on the German scale of 1 - 5, in addition to the overall grade an ECTS ranking is given according to the following EU-standardized ECTS evaluation scale: